 How can I create a chromatic aberration effect?

-For more information on the Filter function, check out the following article.
+For more information on the Effect function in Simple Mode, check out the following tutorial.

 (Windows/macOS) Ver.
 2.3.4 or earlier